 Bookstore employees were informed by University administrators last week that as part of the agreement Barnes & Noble will retain all current University bookstore staff at similar compensation levels.

-Barnes & Noble will begin to manage the University’s on-campus store effective July 1, which will provide for a smooth transition when the downtown store opens.
+Transition to downtown Barnes & Noble will begin to manage the University’s on-campus store effective July 1, which will provide for a smooth transition when the downtown store opens.
 The bookstore move will free more than 12,500 square feet of space in Bucknell’s Elaine Langone Center for other University uses.

 In January, the Bucknell Board of Trustees approved developing a University bookstore downtown and using as its primary funding source money provided by the Commonwealth of Pennsylvania to Bucknell for economic development.